perl6/tablets/README.md

 How to Help
 ===========

+* Just start reading and report issues if your not sure.

-One way to contribute is to pore over Appendix B taking note of the various links to the main Index (Appendix A).
-When you see a PerlÂ 6 term in Appendix B without a link, find its corresponding anchor in the Index, then (in Appendix B) create a link to it.
+* Please pore over Appendix B taking note of the various links to the main Index (Appendix A).
+When you see a Perl 6 term without a link, find its corresponding anchor in the Index, then (in Appendix B) create a link to it.

+* Several it terms in the glossary (Appendix G) are still unexplained.

+* The Tablet 1: History needs a lot of help, especially information from people who were involved in the subprojects.

 Rules for Anchor Names